-End of program assessments may be required for all completer programs at both career and technology centers and comprehensive high schools.
+End of program assessments may be required for all completer programs at both the Career and Technology Center and the comprehensive high schools.

 CAREER RELATED INTERNSHIPS

 Career Related internships are the culminating (capstone) experience for students who have explored a career area by following a career major or completer sequence as outlined in Pathways To Careers.
 This program is operated by Carroll County Public Schools in partnership with participating employers.
 Internship placement and supervision are facilitated by the career coordinator at each comprehensive high school and the Carroll County Career and Technology Center.
 Students are placed at a work site according to aptitude, ability, preparation, interest, and career plan.